top of page

 At the same time we have clients and patients who walk out of our door and do nothing for themselves.
 Not taking their medication or supplements, unable to change anything they eat or to move more.
 I used to find this frustrating, now it just makes me sad.

-For this article, those in the previous paragraph are not discussed, perhaps the time will come when they get a strong enough life incident or message that could inspire change or not.
+For this article, those in the previous paragraph are not discussed, perhaps the time will come when they get a strong enough life incident or message that could inspire change.

 My real concern is the "in betweeners".
 I'm certainly one of these.
 When I have symptoms I will adhere to advice or my own self-help treatments.
 However as symptoms resolve irregularity appears in my treatment behaviour.
 And due to my own clinical practice I certainly should know about the positive changes that are possible!